 Each trace consists of spans.
-A span is a description of an action/operation that occurs in our system; an HTTP request or a database operation that spans over time (start at X and has a duration of Y milliseconds).
+A span is a description of an event that occurs in our system.
+For example, an HTTP request or a database operation that spans over time (start at X and has a duration of Y milliseconds).
 Usually, it will be the parent and/or child of another span.

 A trace is a tree/list of spans representing the progression of requests as it is handled by the different services and components in our system.
 For example, sending an API call to user-service resulted in a DB query to users-db.
 They are ‘call-stacks’ for distributed services.